MobilityStaffStudents_Header_5x4

 Recognition of credits and credit transfer

-All course components or specialised short courses have a minimum of 3 credits and always a round number of credits.
+All course components and specialised short courses carry a minimum of 3 credits and are assigned a whole number of credits.
 One credit represents between 25 and 30 hours of student investment time (SIT).
-Maximum 1,5 credits can be earned in a week of full-time study at ITM.
-In our online course catalogue, you can find specific information on credits and SIT for each course.
+A maximum of 1,5 credits can be earned per week of full-time study at ITM.
+Specific information on credits and SIT for each course can be found in our online course catalogue.

-All formally assessed learning experiences at ITM result in credits (e.g. course components or specialised short courses) and can be recognised for master degree purposes or for obtaining a Flemish postgraduate (minimum 20 credits) certificate.
+All formally assessed learning experiences at ITM (e.g., course components and specialised short courses) result in credits and can be recognised towards a master's degree or a Flemish postgraduate certificate (minimum 20 credits).

-A diploma contract specifies which credits, earned at ITM or through mobility (whether from national or international accredited higher education institutions or programmes), are recognised for degree purposes.
-Grades are transferred based on grading tables.
-If grading intervals are different (pass/fail, A B C D, or score/20), a student will receive the average mark from the corresponding grading interval at ITM.
+A diploma contract specifies which credits, earned either at ITM or through mobility programmes (whether at national or international accredited higher education institutions), are recognised for degree purposes.
+Grades are transferred using grading tables.
+Where grading scales differ (e.g., pass/fail, A-B-C-D, or scores out of 20, students receive the average mark corresponding to the relevant grading interval at ITM.

-Credit certificates for specialized short courses are issued, within 4 weeks, and include a grading table.
+Credit certificates for specialised short courses are issued within four weeks and include a grading table.

-Degrees are issued according to Flemish laws, with a legal diploma supplement (European model) including information on admission criteria, course components, credits earned, mobility, grades (transferred grades) and include an ITM grading table according to the ECTS 2015 guidelines.
+Degrees are issued in accordance with Flemish legislation and are accompanied by a diploma supplement (European model), which includes information on admission criteria, course components, credits earned, mobility, grades (including transferred grades) and the ITM grading table in accordance with the ECTS 2015 guidelines.

 Additional information can be found in the examination regulations.